|

 FREQUENTLY ASKED QUESTIONS ABOUT VENETIAN PLASTER:

-Answer: Our applications of Italian Plaster contain as many as 9 coats of plaster.
-Even with this amount, the finished coat is no more than 5 mils thick.
-[The thickness of a heavy plastic bag or professional painters tape.]
-Also, Buon Fresco seldom waxes the finished walls, so the final plaster surface is no different than unfinished plaster in a new home.
+Answer: YES.
+Buon Fresco applications of Italian Plaster contain anywhere from 5 to 9 coats of plaster.
+Though the result is no more than 5 mils thick.
+[The thickness of painters tape.]
+AND it is as smooth as a mirror.
+We ONLY do Stucco when that type of finish is specifically called for, and frankly that is rarely.
+The smooth finish winds up to be a finer substrate than paint by far.
 To cover over it requires only a primer coat and then two coats of latex or oil paint.
-However, if the plaster application has had a wax treatment, the waxed surface needs only to be sanded, then the same procedure of primer and painting may follow.
+If the plaster application has had a wax treatment, the waxed surface needs only to be sanded, then the same procedure of primer and painting may follow.
 Finally, our finished plaster is as smooth as a mirror making it a far finer substrate for paint than say, a wall of rolled latex paint!
 Final Note: Please understand that we can speak only for those materials and processes used by our studio.
 Other studio's results may differ.

 Answer: Not in our opinion.
 Our preference has and continues to be the number of fine quality 'synthetics' available.
-Due to the absence of toxic ingredients, ease of use, and magnificent results achieved with the 7+ coats that our studio generally uses, we use and recommend a number of high quality synthetics.
-Finally, all Venetian Plasters are 'recipes' , regardless of the presence or absence of Lime or country of origin.
+Due to the absence of noxious ingredients, ease of use, and magnificent results we recommend a number of the high quality synthetics available on the market today.

 | ||